How to say your age in French?

 If you wanted to ask precisely how many week, months… someone or something was, you would say:

-- Combien de semaine a le bébé d’Anne ?
-How many weeks is Anne’s baby (watch out, remember to use “avoir”, not “être”)
+- Combien de semaines a le bébé d’Anne ?
+How many weeks is Anne’s baby (watch out, remember to use “avoir”, not the verb to be in French: “être”)

 - Ce fromage a été affiné pendant combien de mois ?
 How many months was this cheese aged?